kodedge-swapneel/spring-mysql-demo/README.md

 curl -X GET 'http://localhost:8080/getAmount?sourceCurrency=USD&targetCurrency=AUD'
 ```

-### Note : On the actual production environemnt, do not commit file with credentials like we have mentioned in .env, application.properties and secrets.yaml file.
+### Note : On the actual production environment, do not commit file with credentials like we have mentioned in .env, application.properties and secrets.yaml file.